zaphar/ucg/docs/package-management-spec.md

    the resolver picks the lowest version that satisfies all of them.
 This is deterministic without a lockfile and produces the most conservative upgrade behavior.
 3. **Strict semver** -- all dependency versions must be semver tags of the form `vMAJOR.MINOR.PATCH` in the source repository.
-Repositories without semver tags cannot be used as dependencies.
-Pre-release tags (e.g. `v1.2.3-beta.1`) are invisible to the resolver and cannot be opted into.
+Version constraints must include a `>=` lower bound, and the resolved version is derived directly from those bounds (no remote tag listing is performed during resolution).
 4. **Nix-friendly vendoring** -- the lockfile contains sha256 hashes of fetched dependency trees, and a Nix expression can be auto-generated to reproduce the vendor directory using `fetchgit`/`fetchhg` fixed-output derivations.